2021 Indianapolis FedEx shooting: Aftermath and reactions

 Following the shooting, attention was directed at Indiana's red flag law for its requirements to prohibit someone from owning a firearm, which was not carried out when authorities seized a shotgun from Hole; this allowed him to purchase the guns he used in the shooting.
 The Indiana Fraternal Order of Police criticized Marion County Prosecutor Ryan Mears for sidestepping the process and "[failing] to do his part", while Mears criticized the red flag law for having too many "loopholes".
 FedEx's no-phone policy, which seemed to prevent people from contacting employees at the facility during the shooting, was also scrutinized.

+On April 11, 2022, families of the victims filed a lawsuit alleging inadequate security and negligence prior to and during the shooting against Securitas Security Services, USA, FedEx Corporation, Federal Express Corporation, FedEx Corporate Services, Inc., and FedEx Ground Package System, Inc. The case was dismissed on April 5, 2024.

 On April 23, 2022, eight trees memorializing the victims were planted at Arsenal Park in Indianapolis.
 The planting was sponsored by the Sikh Coalition and hosted by Keep Indianapolis Beautiful and the Eway Foundation.

 On April 13, 2023, victims and families of the shooting filed a lawsuit against the U.S. distributor of the high-capacity magazine (60 rounds) used in the assault, American Tactical Inc., two company executives, and the German manufacturer, Schmeisser GmbH.